 - Let turkey dry completely before use.

 To make your turkey make a gobbling sound, wet the sponge and squeeze it around the top of the string.
 Pull down with small jerks.
-Your turkey will make a fun gobbling sound as as the sponge moves along the string.
-I made a short YouTube video (7 seconds) to show you how it works and sounds.
+Your turkey will make a fun gobbling sound as the sponge moves along the string.
+I made a short YouTube video, and if you wait until the end you’ll see how it works and sounds.